 - A. By Right Uses.
-A building may be erected, altered, or used, and a lot may be used or occupied, for any one of the following principal uses, and for no other: - 1.
-Non-intensive agricultural uses and related buildings and structures in accordance with the provisions of Section 1202. - Educational use in accordance with the provisions of Section 1211. - Non-commercial recreational uses in accordance with the provisions of Section 1225. - Bed and breakfast in accordance with the provisions of Section 1206. - 5.
-Single family detached dwellings under the cluster development option in accordance with the provisions set forth in Section 503.A. - Single family detached dwellings under the conventional development option in accordance with the provisions set forth in Section 503.B. - 7.
+A building may be erected, altered or used, and a lot may be used or occupied for any of the following purposes, and no other: - 1.
+Non-intensive agricultural uses and related buildings and structures in accordance with the provisions of Section 1202. - 2.
+Educational use in accordance with the provisions of Section 1211. - 3.
+Non-commercial recreational uses in accordance with the provisions of Section 1225. - 4.
+Bed and breakfast in accordance with the provisions of Section 1206. - 5.
+Single family detached dwellings under the cluster development option in accordance with the provisions set forth in Section 503.A. - 6.
+Single family detached dwellings under the conventional development option in accordance with the provisions set forth in Section 503.B. - 7.
+Minor home occupations in accordance with the provisions of Section 1215. - 8.
+Accessory agricultural dwelling in accordance with the provisions of Section 1202. - 9.
 Forestry in accordance with the provisions of 1103.E.5. - B. Special Exception Uses.
-Any one of the following uses when authorized as a special exception by the Zoning Hearing Board: - Public utility operating facilities. - Municipal, county, state or federal uses, excluding dumps and corrective or penal institutions.
+Any one of the following uses when authorized as a special exception by the Zoning Hearing Board: - 1.
+Public utility operating facilities.

-- 3. Fraternal institution, or non-profit club, or swimming pool, provided that a particular activity shall not be one which is customarily carried on as a business, and provided that all services shall be for members and their guests. - Commercial day care center in accordance with the provisions of Section 1208. - Cemetery in accordance with the provisions of Section 1207. - C. Conditional Uses.
+- 2. Municipal, county, state or federal uses, excluding dumps and corrective or penal institutions. - 3.
+Fraternal institution, or non-profit club, or swimming pool, provided that a particular activity shall not be one which is customarily carried on as a business, and provided that all services shall be for members and their guests. - 4.
+Commercial day care center in accordance with the provisions of Section 1208. - 5.
+Cemetery in accordance with the provisions of Section 1207. - C. Conditional Uses.
 Any one of the following uses when authorized as a conditional use by the Board of Supervisors: - 1.
 Group homes in accordance with the provisions of Section 1214. - 2.
-Major home occupations in accordance with the provisions of Section 1215. - Communication antennas, towers, and equipment in accordance with the provisions of Section 1203. - D. Accessory Uses.
-Any of the following accessory uses shall be permitted: - Customary accessory agricultural and residential uses and buildings, when in accordance with the provisions of Section 1201. - 2.
+Major home occupations in accordance with the provisions of Section 1215. - 3.
+Communication antennas, towers, and equipment in accordance with the provisions of Section 1203. - D. Accessory Uses.
+Any of the following accessory uses shall be permitted: - 1.
+Customary accessory agricultural and residential uses and buildings, when in accordance with the provisions of Section 1201. - 2.
 Swimming pool subject to the provisions of Section 1231 and provided that it is located in the rear yard or side yard of the dwelling to which it is an accessory, and located not less than ten (10) feet from any lot line. - 3.
 The sale of farm products in accordance with the provisions of Section 1202. - 4.
-Non-commercial greenhouses in accordance with the provisions of Section 1201B.2. - Sign in accordance with the provisions of Article XIV. - Minor home occupations in accordance with the provisions of Section 1215. - 7.
-Accessory agricultural dwelling in accordance with the provisions of Section 1202.
+Non-commercial greenhouses in accordance with the provisions of Section 1201B.2. - 5.
+Sign in accordance with the provisions of Article XIV.